This post may contain affiliate links. Please read our full Disclosure Policy.

 Painting Furniture Pieces

 I have painted SO many pieces of furniture over the years!
-In fact, B Vintage Style actually began as a painted furniture retail location!
-I would hunt for beautiful furniture pieces and items that I could give an inexpensive makeover to and painted furniture was all the rage back then.
+In fact, B Vintage Style actually began as a retail location for painted furniture!
+I would hunt for beautiful furniture pieces and items to which I could give an inexpensive makeover, and painted furniture was all the rage back then.

-Although it isn’t as popular as it used to be, I still love the look of a painted piece of furniture and throughout my home, you will find both painted furniture and raw wood furniture.
+Although it isn’t as popular as it used to be, I still love the look of a painted piece of furniture, and you will find both painted and raw wood furniture throughout my home.

-If you aren’t brave enough to take on painting your next project, perhaps you could try refinishing your furniture back to raw wood instead.
+If you aren’t brave enough to paint your next project, you could try refinishing your furniture with raw wood instead.

 blue painted antique cabinet